Week 27: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Wednesday morning, Putin offered to hand over records of Trump and Lavrov’s conversation to the US House and Senate.

-- NBC reported Feds have subpoenaed Manafort for a $3.5mm mortgage taken out on his Hampton home just after leaving the Trump campaign.
+- NBC reported Feds have subpoenaed Manafort for a $3.5 million mortgage taken out on his Hampton home just after leaving the Trump campaign.
 Mortgage documents were never filed, and taxes never paid on the loan.

-- Eleven Democratic Senators called for an investigation of Sessions’s involvement with the Comey firing, after his stated recusal from the Trump-Russia investigation.
+- Eleven Democratic Senators called for an investigation of Sessions’ involvement with the Comey firing, after his stated recusal from the Trump-Russia investigation.

 - ICE data revealed 41,000 arrests in Trump’s first 100 days, a 38% increase over the same period in 2016.